DSSanjaya5/Automotive-Radar-Data-Communication-and-Simulation-Using-ROS/Visioners_ROS.md

-## BITES-BOSCH ROS Hackathon ##
+## BITES-BOSCH Hackathon ##
-The BITES-Bosch hackathon emerges as an exceptional opportunity for students affiliated with BITES Member Institutions.
-It empowers them to apply their knowledge actively, foster collaboration with like-minded peers, and innovate practical solutions within the captivating domains of robotics and computer vision.
+BITES-Bosch hackathon is an excellent opportunity for the students of BITES Member Institutions to apply their knowledge, collaborate with like-minded individuals, and create practical solutions in the field of robotics and computer vision.

-This exciting hackathon unfolds with two intriguing themes:
+Hackathon Themes:

- - "Pixel Quest" - A dedicated journey into Image Processing
+• Image Processing – Pixel Quest

- - "RoboHive: Unleashing the Power of ROS" - A deep exploration of ROS (Robot Operating System).
+• ROS – RoboHive: Unleashing the power of ROS

-This event acts as a catalyst, bringing students together to engage in projects and challenges related to image analysis, computer vision, and robotics, all operating within the framework of ROS.
-The results of these gatherings not only cultivate a robust sense of community but also kindle enthusiasm among participants, propelling them to further explore the boundless potential of ROS and image processing within the realm of robotics applications.
+This hackathon is a collective event where the students come together to work on projects and challenges related to image analysis, computer vision and challenges related to robotics using the ROS framework.
+These events often foster a sense of community and excitement among participants, inspiring them to further explore the potential of ROS and image processing in robotics applications.

-## Problem Statement ##
+## Problem Statement - ROS ##
 Using ROS, Build a two-PC communication model that will acheive the following

 We define 2 PCs(Linux Machines) as follows: PC1 and PC2